Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

-We remark that, in the present work, we focused on the UV/O emission signal occurring on a timescale of days after the SBO.
-In principle, similar investigations can be conducted concerning the UV detectability of the SBO flash that forms when the shock reaches the edge of the star.
-This signal would be visible as a pronounced peak in X-ray/UV wavelengths right after the SBO occurrence, on timescales ranging from seconds to a fraction of an hour.
-However, as for ULTRASAT the available limiting magnitude only refers to sources with a color temperature of $T_{\rm col}=20,000$~K, which does not correctly describe the early emission phases, we postpone the investigation of X-ray/UV flashes to a future study.
-Indeed, for timescales shorter than 1 day, the color temperature is related to the photospheric temperature through $T_{\rm col}\simeq 1.2 T_{\rm ph}$ \citep{rw11}, such that behind the shock wave $T_{\rm col}$ might reach $\sim 10^5-10^6$ K.
+We remark that we focussed on the UV and optical emission signal occurring on a timescale of days after the SBO.
+In principle, similar investigations can be conducted for the UV detectability of the SBO flash that forms when the shock reaches the edge of the star.
+This signal would be visible as a pronounced peak in X-ray/UV wavelengths right after the SBO occurrence on timescales ranging from seconds to a fraction of an hour, depending on the stellar envelope extension, as also pointed out beforehand.
+However, as for ULTRASAT the available limiting magnitude only refers to sources with a colour temperature of $T_{\rm col}=20,000$~K, which does not correctly describe the early emission phases, we postpone the investigation of X-ray/UV flashes to a future study.
+For timescales shorter than one day, the colour temperature is related to the photospheric temperature through $T_{\rm col}\simeq 1.2 T_{\rm ph}$ \citep{rw11}, such that behind the shock wave, $T_{\rm col}$ might reach $\sim 10^5-10^6$ K.